hmcts/chart-java/README.md

 We will take small PRs and small features to this chart but more complicated needs should be handled in your own chart.

 *NOTE*: The liveness heatlh checks check the enpoint /health/liveness by default.
-To use this you should include `compile group: 'uk.gov.hmcts.reform', name: 'health-spring-boot-starter', version: '0.0.3'` depenedency into your gradle file to enable this endpoint.
+To use this you should include `compile group: 'uk.gov.hmcts.reform', name: 'health-spring-boot-starter', version: '0.0.3'` dependency into your gradle file to enable this endpoint.
 Otherwise change this to an endpoint that will always return `200`.

 ## Example configuration